researchsoft/website/content/people/members/paula.md

 Paula joined the Research Software Alliance in January 2021 to support the growing community of ReSA and the [FAIR4RS working group](https://www.rd-alliance.org/groups/fair-4-research-software-fair4rs-wg).
 Her activities reflect current emphasis on project management and program development as the community starts to mature.
-Her part-time role with ReSA is funded by grants from Code for Science and Society and the Wellcome Trust.
+Her part-time role with ReSA is funded by grants from the Alfred P. Sloan Foundation and the Wellcome Trust.

 She is also a co-chair of the [FAIR4RS working group](https://www.rd-alliance.org/groups/fair-4-research-software-fair4rs-wg) and the Vice Chair of the [Carpentries Executive Council](https://carpentries.org/governance/) where she is developing